 Talofa, if sleeping beach side in a rustic fale on the cheap appeals then Samoa could be the destination for you.
 It's not the place to party up large and late on the beach though, it's a place to snorkel, swim, eat well and acclimatise to island time.
-With a hire car (or patient use of the bus service) you can also explore the nature made attractions like the Papase'ea sliding rocks and Papapapai-tai falls.
-Day tours can be arranged from most accommodation providers and a personalised tour in a taxi is an option on both 'Upolu and Savai'i.
-Please note - Most of the land is owned by villagers, ask for permission before you go exploring, you may also need to pay a small fee.
+Nature made attractions on the main island of Upolu include the stunning To Sua Ocean Trench and Papase'ea sliding rocks (water level permitting).
+Please note - Most of the land is owned by villagers, ask for permission before you go exploring, it's also likely you will need to pay a small fee.

 Tourism website: www.samoa.travel (Samoa Tourism Authority)

 Accommodation website: www.samoa-hotels.ws (Samoa Hotels Association)